 This week I received that message from a fellow Community member in quarantine asking for help to put together 2+ weeks of sub-plans for a non-Spanish-speaker teacher that covers her in-person classes.

 My first thought was: “OMG, I totally understand you.
 I’m quarantined too since Monday!”

 So, I gave her a list of options and I think it would be nice to also share it with you, just in case you get into this situation that always happens unexpectedly.

 1. Look inside the Sub-plan area

 The sub-plans are divided from novice to advanced levels and were created so any teacher can cover you, even if he/she doesn’t speak Spanish.

-I also recommended her taking a look a the scaffolded cultural activities.
+I also recommended her to look at the scaffolded cultural activities.
 While these are not labeled as “sub-plans” they can provide your students with meaningful “busy work” to cover any gaps.
 These activities are leveled from Novice to Intermediate-High.
-The teacher’s notes are in English so it is easy to follow for any sub.
+The teacher’s notes are in English, so it is easy to follow for any sub.

 - Day of the Dead Lesson Plan – For students at any level!
 Page 17 has the English version for this lesson and all the videos are in English.

 - Google Translate Lesson Plan – It is never too late to reinforce when it is ok or not to use this tool.
 This lesson plan is fully written in English.